-As such, employees hold flexible pay and schedules high in the various types of employee benefits.
+As such, employees hold flexible pay and schedules in high regard, listing them as one of the top reasons to stay with a company.
 Furthermore, it’s not uncommon for an employee to fall ill themselves.
-When this happens, knowing that a company will allow time off to recover is comforting and reassuring to the employee.
+When this happens, knowing that a company will allow time off to recover is comforting and reassuring.

-4) Wellness Program
+4) Wellness program

-Overall, these programs are beneficial to the company simply because when employees are happy and healthy, productivity is generally higher.
-Wellness programs can save a company money as well.
-In fact, health promotion programs can yield a three to six dollar return on investment for every dollar spent over a two to five year period.
+Overall, these programs are beneficial to companies simply because employee happiness, health, and productivity are generally higher when in place.
+In addition, wellness programs can save a company money.
+In fact, some studies show that health promotion programs can yield a three to six-dollar return on investment for every dollar spent over a two to five-year period.

 Knowing this, employees greatly value when their employer is willing to pay for furthering their education.
 Many times, employees are promoted within their company soon after degree completion as well.
 Moreover, tuition reimbursement is one of the types of employee benefits that has a lasting effect on the employee and the company - producing educated employees that have the knowledge and experience necessary to handle their daily tasks effectively.